tryigit/PlayIntegrityFix/README.md

 New and improved version that passes the Strong test (Includes BL Hiding).
 Infrastructure by Lsposed developers.
 Target apps can be customized, does not affect the system.
 Modified to affect all apps.

-### PIF
+### PIFB
 **P**lay **I**ntegrity **F**ix Old >

-The old method only allows you to spoof prop values such as fingerprints.
-It does not affect the system in the same way as the PIFS module.
-Also just gms app.
+Old and undersized method.
+It does not affect the system in the same way as the PIFS module, only the gms application hook.

 > [!WARNING]
 > The reason fingerprints/keyboxs inside the module are banned is too many test checks.
 So do not check unnecessarily.